nedbat/dinghy/README.rst

 Items can have additional options:

-- No activity is reported for bot users.
-Some applications act as real users, but should be ignored anyway.
+- By default, no activity is reported for bot users.
+If you want to include them, use ``include_bots: true``.

+- Some applications perform actions using real user accounts, but you'd like to ignore them anyway.
 You can list those user names that should be ignored in the ``ignore_users`` setting.

-- Items can have an explicit title set with the ``title:`` setting.
+- Digests can have an explicit title set with the ``title`` setting.

 - Options for organization projects include: